How Hurricane Erin exploded in strength and became a major Atlantic hurricane

 The center of the storm is forecast to curve northward.
 Its center is expected to pass north of the northern Leewards, the Virgin Islands and Puerto Rico, the NHC said.

 The storm is expected to remain well offshore of the U.S. East Coast, according to a "spaghetti map" of forecast models showing Erin's possible paths.
 A high-pressure system in the Atlantic and a cold front are expected to steer Erin away from the Eastern seaboard.
-Bermuda may see some effects, hurricane specialist and storm surge expert Michael Lowry told CBS News.
+Bermuda may see some effects, Lowry said.

 "All of our best consensus aids show Erin turning safely east of the United States next week, but it'll be a much closer call for Bermuda, which could land on the stronger eastern side of Erin," he said.